 I really hope we see a reduction in food waste in the UK and beyond.
 This needs to start happening at producer level and us chefs need to play our part by utilising more of our ingredients in really creative ways.

 Discover Adam’s favourite dishes at Coworth Park’s restaurants and bars, where he adapts his menu to suit the seasons.
-He’ll also be welcoming speakers, wine connoisseurs and hosting masterclasses as part of his Adam Invites events series.
+He’ll also be welcoming speakers, wine connoisseurs and hosting masterclasses as part of his Adam Invites events series, returning this autumn.